 Diego has indeed told us about this spider.
 Aggressive, fond of humans and one of the most venomous creatures in the entire jungle, it now sits on the gunwhale of our boat, some centimeters from my thigh.
 It was not there moments before, because it has only just emerged from within my poncho.

-(I tuck this fact away for later, promising myself to spend some late nights visualising scenarios of what might have happened had I put that poncho on)
+(I tuck this fact away for later, promising myself to spend some good time, ideally late at night, dwelling on what might have happened had I put that poncho on with the spider still inside)

 I shuffle away and watch as Diego carefully inches forwards, places a paddle underneath the beast and flicks it away.